jacksund/simmate/tutorials/01_Installation.md

 <br/><br/>
 # The quick tutorial

+> :warning: In this tutorial and others, beginners should skip the **quick tutorial** section and jump straight to the **full tutorial**.
+The critical steps in each are exactly the same, but the full tutorial includes extra exploration of the software and how to use it.
+So be sure to read the full tutorials if you don't have coding experience!

 1. Install [anaconda](https://www.anaconda.com/products/individual-d)
-2. Create a conda enviornment, install Simmate in it, and activate it. *(note: Spyder is our recommended IDE but optional)*
+2. Create a conda environment, install Simmate in it, and activate it. *(note: Spyder is our recommended IDE but optional)*
 ```
 conda create -n my_env -c conda-forge python=3.8 simmate spyder
 conda activate my_env